 As a musical theatre performer, you must be passionate and creative, and able to form a deep connection with your story, character and audience.

-Guildford School of Acting (GSA) is one of the most well-regarded musical theatre schools in the world, and our new two-year MFA in Musical Theatre will provide you with the very best conservatoire training in a top UK university environment.
+Guildford School of Acting (GSA) is one of the most highly regarded musical theatre schools in the world, and our two-year MFA in Musical Theatre will provide you with the very best conservatoire training in a top UK university environment.

 Building on our international reputation in musical theatre, this is the only two-year postgraduate programme in Europe and is unique in the way it combines training to enhance your skills with professional opportunities and chances to launch your career.

 What you will study

 On our Musical Theatre MFA, you’ll gain a broad range of musical theatre knowledge and skills while performing in a variety of outstanding productions.

 Supported by first-class teaching, your learning will involve a working knowledge of historical, critical and theoretical content, and the creation of performances that will be presented to agents and professionals for maximum industry exposure.

 A high percentage of GSA alumni appear in the cast lists of West End shows and national tours.
 Last year, more than 95 per cent of GSA graduates gained professional representation or professional contracts within the first year of graduating.

 Careers and graduate prospects

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.
 Our graduates have lifetime access to Surrey Pathfinder, our online portal for appointment and events bookings, jobs, placements and interactive development tools.

 GSA offers careers advice throughout your study course.
-We host an Industry Showcase as mentioned above, and GSA fully supports students with their first steps into the profession.
+We host an industry showcase, and GSA fully supports students with their first steps into the profession.

-We strive to ensure that our graduates develop the skills to help them enter the profession industry-ready; as shown in our latest graduate showcase.
+We strive to ensure that our graduates develop the skills to help them enter the profession industry-ready.

 Academic year structure